Seaweed Wrap: Minerals In, Heavy Metals OutUpdated: January 25, 2018 Detoxification, Natural Remedies

 According to Dr. Wilson, a seaweed wrap is not just nutritive in nature.
 It also assists with removal of heavy metals such as mercury and copper via the skin.
 He states that women seem to benefit from seaweed wraps more than men do although current research has not yet revealed the reasons why.
 Perhaps this is one reason seaweed wraps are such a favorite on luxury spa menus!

 From a purely aesthetic standpoint, a seaweed wrap benefits the appearance of the skin due to sea salt, amino acids and other nutrients in the kelp.
 Some people report that their skin has tightened and fine lines and small wrinkles have diminished.
 While there is no research to support this that I can find, anecdotal observations of some aestheticians report that the heat generated from the wrap redistributes fat deposits over time reducing the appearance of cellulite.
+This is a much better and safer way to address this common cosmetic problem than using a fascia blaster, I can tell you!

 Ultimately, however, a seaweed wrap is performed primarily to improve internal health with increased nutrients and reduced toxin load of the body organs via the largest organ itself – the skin!